Initiatives Grants

 - Grant funds must advance the goals of one or more of the Community Foundation’s Initiatives: Behavioral Health, Housing Solutions, and Education & Families.
 (See Initiative Goals below.)

 - Applicant must be a 501(c)(3) nonprofit, government entity, or other IRS-recognized charitable organization serving Teton County, Wyoming OR be fiscally-sponsored by an entity that meets these requirements.
-(No for-profit applicants.)
+(No for-profit applicants, even with a qualified fiscal sponsor.)

 - Grant funds must be used exclusively in Teton County, Wyoming.
 (In select situations, grants may benefit people working in Teton County, Wyoming who live in neighboring communities.)